 Interviews are normally held as part of the admissions process.

 The interview panel will comprise three senior academics and the interview will last no longer than 30 minutes.
-All shortlisted applicants will be interviewed via Zoom.
+All shortlisted applicants will be interviewed via Zoom or Microsoft Teams.

 Applicants may be asked about their mathematical experience at interview to ensure they possess the necessary background to cope with mathematical notion and basic skills in mathematic modelling.